RasaHQ/rasa/docs/nlu/using-bert.rst

 Observations
 ~~~~~~~~~~~~

 On all fronts we see that the heavy model with the ``BERT`` embeddings performs better.
-But it deserves mentioning that the effect is more pronounced in the entities.
+More specifically, the performance gain for intent classification is marginal but it deserves mentioning that the effect
+is more pronounced in the case of entity recognition.

-Bert in Practice
+BERT in Practice
 ----------------

 Note that in practice you'll need to run this experiment on your own data.